GoldenPy/peiyuzhou.github.io/_pages/about.md

 My name is Peiyu Zhou.
 I am a senior undergraduate student at the **University of Electronic Science and Technology of China (UESTC)**.

-My primary research interest lies in **unsupervised clustering for single-cell multi-omics data**.
+My primary research interest lies in **unsupervised single-cell multi-omics clustering**.

 This website is built using the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub Pages.
 Here you can find more about my research, projects, and academic activities.